'Predatory Bacteria' Might Be Enlisted In Defense Against Antibiotic Resistance

 "You get one shot at using the Bdellovibrio," she says.
 "We would call this a fire-extinguisher approach, which is where you use the fire extinguisher to put out the fire.
 But if the fire extinguisher doesn't work, you can't go back for a second fire extinguisher."

-Still, the approach could be useful if given as a one-off preventive in advance of an anticipated germ warfare attack, or in a tuberculosis outbreak.
-It could also work in a patient who has an infection that simply doesn't respond to antibiotics, Sockett says.
+Still, the approach could be useful if given as a one-off preventive in advance of an anticipated germ warfare attack, or it could also work in a patient who has an infection that simply doesn't respond to antibiotics, Connell says.

 Of course, we won't know whether it works at all in people until researchers can put it to the test.
 That's the next step, and a big one.